 The Flitch Way

-The Flitch Way passes through 15 miles of countryside along the former Bishop's Stortford to Braintree railway in the heart of rural Essex.
+Passing through 15 miles of countryside along the former Bishop's Stortford to Braintree railway in the heart of rural Essex, The Flitch Way is ideal for a traffice free day out.
 Its name comes from a medieval ceremony, which originated in Little Dunmow and which still takes place every four years.
 The ceremony involved married couples trying to prove that they hadn't argued for a year and a day - if successful they were awarded with a Flitch (or side) of bacon.

 It would take a full day to walk the length of the Flitch Way from end to end, but with links to other paths it is easy to plan a circular walk.
 The route passes through historical towns and villages allowing you to explore places such as Great Dunmow or to combine a walk with refreshments being served at Rayne Station.
 The station was built in 1866 and was one of the busiest on the line.
 Renovated in 1994, it is now the Visitor Centre and Ranger base for the Flitch Way.

 The Flitch way also links with other countryside attractions such as Great Notley Discovery Centre and Hatfield Forest.

 Download the Flitch Way leaflet.
 Find out what more to do in the area.